Home » Blog » Music Teachers Tips » Ideas and Techniques » Teaching Elementary Music Tips to Talk Less and Teach More

 Teaching Elementary Music Tips to Talk Less and Teach More

 I taught for three days with absolutely no talking.
 I had completely lost my voice.
-It was so bad, I could not even call the doctor.
+It was so bad that I couldn’t even call the doctor.
 I had to go to her office and hand the receptionist a note to get an appointment.

 You can be a more effective elementary music teacher if you talk less and teach more music.
-This might sound contradictory, but, these tried and true techniques will help you do just that.
-The specific techniques and methods outlined below can help engage your students to a higher degree and help you enjoy your job more.
+This might sound counterintuitive, but these proven techniques work.
+The specific strategies and methods outlined below will boost student engagement, save your vocal chords, and make your job more enjoyable.

 Use Simple Vocabulary with the Bare Minimum of Words